4neesh/DevBlog/src/posts/013_DependencyInjection.md

 ---
 <br>
 <strong>Key Takeaways</strong><br>
-&#8226; Understand what dependency injection is and why it is used.<br>
+&#8226; Understand the importance of dependency injection and why it supports modular code design.<br>
-&#8226; Implement the three most common techniques for dependency injection.<br>
+&#8226; Implement dependency injection with three different techniques.<br>
-&#8226; Review the benefits and drawbacks to each type of dependency injection.<br>
+&#8226; Review the benefits and drawbacks to each dependency injection technique.<br>

 <br>